 Use BactoBox to avoid extensive plating

-BactoBox can be used as a novel method to monitor your processes, but it can also be used as a tool to help you with your final CFU analysis.
+BactoBox can be used as a novel method to monitor your processes, and for the final QC analysis.
 Any analytical method has its strengths and weaknesses.
 In the present context, the strengths of BactoBox are speed, ease-of-use, and precision.
-Nonetheless, in many regulatory aspects plate counts is a legislative norm that are difficult to substitute by an alternative method. without validation efforts.
+Nonetheless, in many regulatory aspects plate counts is a legislative norm that are difficult to substitute by an alternative method without validation efforts.
 Admittedly, plate counts are indispensable in some cases, but one major issue is that plate counts are often performed “in the dark”, because the exact concentration of the primary bacterial sample is unknown.
 The colonies pr plate should typically be 30-300 and if the proper dilution is missing, the plates could be useless either because they’re i) completely overgrown and impossible to count or ii) devoid of colonies.

 Fear of missing out of the right dilution leads to extensive dilution series and an unnecessarily high number of plated samples, i.e. more workload and higher costs on reagent and personnel hours.
-A solution to the extensive workload is to use BactoBox to determine the concentration in the culture prior to plating.
+Multiplying with the the replicates needed to get a precise average, this results in excessive workload.
+A solution is to use BactoBox to determine the concentration in the culture prior to plating.
 As shown in the illustration below, by knowing the bacterial concentration, it is easy to determine the dilution factor necessary to get 30-300 colonies per plate.
 With this BactoBox-guided plating workflow, it will often be sufficient to plate a single dilution series instead of the typical plating of 2-9 dilutions and plate spreads.

 In short – when plate counts are indispensable – you can use BactoBox to avoid plating in the dark.
 The BactoBox-guided dilution workflow will cut costs, save time, and make the plate counting method much less frustrating.